Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Maintain your relationships with friends and family

-Our friends and family are often our support systems.
-However, they may not be able to support us if we pull away from them.
+Friends and family are often healthy support systems.
+However, they may struggle to offer support if you pull away from them.
 Maintaining these connections can improve mental health, as studies show the importance of social relationships.

 Try to connect with your close friends and family regularly, and in person, not just through social media.
 You might start by spending time together and chatting for an hour or two daily.
-If you have anything you need to vent about, these individuals may be able to support you when things get tough.
+If you want to vent, these individuals may be able to support you.

 Connect with peers

-Look for peer support from others who work in fields that involve providing care or help.
+Look for peer support from others working in fields that provide care or help.
 Support groups and online journals detailing the experiences of others are available for caregivers.
 They can be a source of self-care, compassion, and connection.
 For example, nurses may find the article Compassion Fatigue; A Nurse’s Primer from the Online Journal of Issues in Nursing helpful.

-You might also find a self-care buddy; you may help each other stay balanced.
-It may be helpful for this person to be someone in the same profession as you.
+You might also find a self-care buddy to help each other stay balanced.
+You may also look for someone in the same profession as you.
 For example, if you work in a forensic field and have to view graphic evidence, you may experience CF. Talking with someone who also deals with graphic evidence may help you find common ground and discuss your common experiences.

 Stay focused on meeting your goals